 Why ask this survey question?

-Senior citizens need different types of support from your church, which might be different than younger members’ needs.
+Senior citizens require different types of support from your church, which may differ from the needs of younger members.
 You want to welcome all seniors to your church and eliminate obstacles.

 Why ask this survey question?